Resource allocation with costly participation

-\begin{theorem} For the symmetric sub-game perfect equilibrium of the {Bid-No Bid} game when re-entry is permitted, then\\ if players are risk neutral (\ie, $\rho=0$ in \eqref{ut}), then \begin{itemize} \item[I.] The expected revenue of the seller is equal to the value of the object $(v)$. \end{itemize} if players are risk-loving (\ie, $\rho<0$ in \eqref{ut}), then \begin{itemize} \item[II.]
+\begin{Theorem}[\cite{kakhbod}] Consider the SSPE of the {Bid-No Bid} game when re-entry is permitted. \\ If players are risk neutral (ie, $\rho=0$ in \eqref{ut}), then \begin{itemize} \item[I.] The expected revenue of the seller is equal to the value of the object $(v)$. \end{itemize} If players are risk-loving (ie, $\rho<0$ in \eqref{ut}), then \begin{itemize} \item[II.]
 The expected revenue of the seller is equal to $\frac{u(v-s)c}{u(c)}+s$. \item[III.]
 The expected revenue of the seller is independent of the number of players. \item[IV.]
-The expected revenue of the seller is strictly greater than the value of the object $(v)$. \item[V.] The expected revenue of the seller is strictly increasing in the value of the object $(v)$, decreasing in the sale price $(s)$, decreasing in the biding fee $(c)$, and decreasing in $\rho$ (\ie, the seller earns more when players are more risk-loving). \item[VI.]
-The maximum revenue the seller can earn is $u(v)=\frac{1-e^{-\rho v}}{\rho}$. \end{itemize} \end{theorem} \begin{proof} See Appendix. \end{proof} We note that in \cite{platt}, although their model is different from ours, it is also observed that when players are risk loving the expected revenue of the seller is strictly greater than the value of the object $(v)$.
-Thus, as it is also pointed out in \cite{platt}, one of the reasons that this kind of on-line auctions are profitable for their owners' might be the risk-loving behaviors of their participants. \end{subsection}
+The expected revenue of the seller is strictly greater than the value of the object $(v)$. \item[V.] The expected revenue of the seller is strictly increasing in the value of the object $(v)$, decreasing in the sale price $(s)$, decreasing in the biding fee $(c)$, and decreasing in $\rho$ (ie, the seller earns more when players are more risk-loving). \item[VI.]
+The maximum revenue the seller can earn is $u(v)=\frac{1-e^{-\rho v}}{\rho}$. \item[V.II] For any number of players, with sufficiently small biding fee, the seller's revenue is strictly \emph{greater} than a standard lottery. \end{itemize} \end{Theorem}